amplication/docs/docs/plugins/private-plugins.md

 Next, clone the .NET Postgres Database plugin.

-To avoid downloading the entire repository, we’ll use a sparse checkout to copy only the `dotnet-db-postgres` folder from Amplication’s plugins repository.
+To avoid downloading the entire repository, we'll use a sparse checkout to copy only the `dotnet-db-postgres` folder from Amplication's plugins repository.

 Follow the steps below to complete this process: